-- Playing on the Nintendo Wii (particularly Wii Sports such as golf, bowling, boxing etc). - Housework.
+- Playing on the Nintendo Wii (e.g. Wii Sports such as golf, bowling, boxing etc), any other computer use involving active movement. - Housework.

 14. FLAGGING ON THE NHS CENTRAL REGISTER AND THE CANCER REGISTRY

 Respondents aged 16 and over are asked if they will consent to have their name flagged on two separate registers: the NHS Central Register and the Cancer Registry.
 Respondents must give permission jointly for NHS Central Register and Cancer registry together because if they are flagged for one, they are flagged for the other.